metral/pulumihome/Weekly-release-process.md

 We don't have a tool for this yet, but you can create the PR from the GitHub UI or start with a URL like https://github.com/pulumi/pulumi-service/compare/production...release/2018-02-12.

-Send the PR to your oncall partner for review.
+Have the PR reviewed by your oncall partner and submit the same way you would the `staging` release.

 #### Customer PPCs